cbarba-prog/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+Closure is when your code inside a function has access to a function outside of it, and can call upon it
 2. Study the following code, then answer the questions below.

 ```js